Skip to content

 Adding extra files to the zip file

-In some sitiations, you might want to add extra files inside the zip file uploaded to AWS.
+In some situations, you might want to add extra files inside the zip file uploaded to AWS.
 You can use the option --include to add extra files or directories to the zip file.
 For example, if you have a directory with configuration files, you can add it to the zip file using the command below:

 cargo lambda deploy --include config